DavidSouther/software_craftsmanship/05_input_output/README.md

 ## Flags

 *   Ways to change how a program starts up
 *   Using absl library
+*   Rugs cost from flags

 ## Files